• Skip to primary navigation

 Who I work with

-I work with people who have ADHD, autism, or AuDHD.
+I work with ADHD, autistic, and AuDHD women.
 That might look like….

 01